-Lending program Number of borrowers Borrowing (\$ billions) Non-CMBS 81 66 123 29 8 37
+Lending program Number of borrowers Borrowing (\$ billions) 1

+Non-CMBS 72 23

+CMBS 46 6

+Total 100 28

 Note: Unaudited.
-"Number of borrowers" may not sum to total because borrowers may be included in more than one category.
+"Number of borrowers" may exceed total because borrowers may be included in more than one category.
 "Borrowing" amounts may not sum to total because of rounding.
-1. Book value.

 On November 25, 2008, the Federal Reserve announced the creation of the TALF under the authority of Section 13(3) of the Federal Reserve Act.
 The TALF is a funding facility under which the FRBNY was authorized to extend up to \$200 billion of credit to holders of eligible asset-backed securities (ABS).3 The TALF was intended to assist financial markets in accommodating the credit needs of consumers and businesses of all sizes by facilitating the issuance of ABS collateralized by a variety of consumer and business loans; it was also intended to improve market conditions for ABS more generally.
 TALF loans backed by commercial mortgage-backed securities (CMBS) or by ABS backed by government guaranteed loans have maturities of up to five years; all other TALF loans have three-year maturities.
-Using funds authorized under the Troubled Assets Relief Program (TARP) of the Emergency Economic Stabilization Act of 2008, the U.S. Treasury committed to provide \$20 billion in credit protection to the FRBNY in connection with the TALF to support the \$200 billion of authorized lending value under the program.
+Using funds authorized under the Troubled Assets Relief Program (TARP) of the Emergency Economic Stabilization Act of 2008, the U.S. Department of the Treasury committed to provide \$20 billion in credit protection to the FRBNY in connection with the TALF to support the \$200 billion of authorized lending value under the program.
 This commitment was reduced to \$4.3 billion in July 2010 to reflect the fact that only \$43 billion of TALF loans were outstanding when the program was closed to new lending.